List of articles № 9

 When a cat does not use a toilet, pinpointing the underlying reason is the first step toward an effective solution.
 Observe the cat’s behavior for any signs of discomfort, hesitation, or avoidance.
 Note the time of day, location, and any preceding events that might correlate with the refusal..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to tell if your cat is pretending.
+Instruction: how to understand if a cat is copying you and why it does so.

-Instruction: how to train a cat not to rummage on tables for food.
+Instruction: how to train a cat not to steal small things.